 If a client performs a PUT operation or PATCH operation to update a resource, it should include an ETag from a previous GET in the HTTP If-Match or If-None-Match header.
-Both strong and weakETags are allowed in these headers.
+Both strong and weak ETags are allowed in these headers.
 If a service supports the return of the ETag header on a resource, it may respond with the HTTP 428 Precondition Required status code if the If-Match or If-None-Match header is missing from the PUT or PATCH request for the same resource, as specified in RFC6585.
+Services should perform weak ETag comparison when verifying the ETag provided by the client in PUT or PATCH operations.
+Clients should treat ETags received from services as opaque values and not modify them when providing them in PUT or PATCH operations.